Riesling Reviews

 A FEW CLOSING OBSERVATIONS

-2. It was eye-opening to note the differences in styles, from both new worlds vs. the old world, as well as from country to country.
-The old world styles fancies lush, fruit-forward openings, with just enough acidity on the close to keep them from being off-dry.
-The new world selections, particularly from Australia and New Zealand, open more austere, gave more fruit up on the palate, but some, not all, were rather tart on the close.
-And Washington State and New York, and Ontario offered very nice, fruity, yet dry offerings.
+2. It was eye-opening to note the differences in styles, from both new worlds vs. the old world and from country to country.
+The old world styles fancy lush, fruit-forward openings, with just enough acidity on the close, to keep them from being off-dry.
+The new world selections, mainly from Australia and New Zealand, opened more austere and gave more fruit up on the palate, but some, not all, were rather tart on the close.
+Washington State, New York, and Ontario offered lovely, fruity, yet dry offerings.

 3. Just one question—while I’ve heard of sparkling Riesling, why doesn’t the state monopoly have at least one available?